aio-libs/aiohttp/docs/client_advanced.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 If you wish to specify where the packets should originate from, you should specify the interface you wish to use.
-This requires that you OS supports it.
+Raises ``RuntimeError`` if the OS does not support this feature.
 :class:`~aiohttp.TCPConnector`::

     conn = aiohttp.TCPConnector(network_interface="eth0")